 Many coaches even offer group coaching, where you give advice to more than one person at a time.
 My tip: don’t charge less than $100 per hour.
 You’ll be surprised by how much people will pay for your knowledge.
 Then go find clients.

 The last tip is the easiest.
 You can do this today.
-Investing 5-10% of your income and each time you get paid you will start to see your wealth grow.
+Investing 5-10% of your income into a low-cost index fun and each time you get paid you will start to see your wealth grow.
 No other work required, just sit back and watch.
 It’s almost guaranteed to accumulate on its own.
 And that feeling is amazing.
 Use compound interest for your benefit.
 You may not even notice the small amount you put aside each month.
 But it’s one of the smartest things you can do.

 I recommend a target-date low-cost index fund because unlike other opens, index funds are passively managed.
 There are no portfolio managers and getting started is dead simple.
 The stocks are safe and pre-selected, so you can do it in a few minutes and forget about it.